Our topmost choices for the best cross-training shoes:

 Nike Metcon 7

-This versatile cross trainer can take on a wide variety of gym workouts.
+This versatile cross-trainer can take on a wide variety of gym workouts.
 Some experts consider it the best all-around training shoe.
 And it has plenty of brave colors to match your athletic outfit.

 Other top choices for general fitness workouts are:

 Nike ZoomX SuperRep Surge

 This training shoe is for indoor workouts.
 It has ZoomX technology, which is now becoming more affordable to consumers.
 The ZoomX foam is superior in energy return and helps you move a lot faster on your feet.
 It is Nike’s lightest and highest energy-returning midsole foam cushioning.

-Nike ZoomX SuperRep Surge can take on a simple walk to a sudden surge of adrenaline on the treadmill.
+Nike ZoomX SuperRep Surge can take a simple walk to a sudden surge of adrenaline on the treadmill.
 It has a rower clip at the heel, making it an excellent shoe for the rowing machine.
 It has a grippy rubber outsole designed to provide sure traction on any gym surface.
 And side arc, which provides lateral support during strength training.